Polkadot-Blockchain-Academy/pba-content/syllabus/6-FRAME/6.2-Dispatchables/Dispatchables_slides.md

 TLDR:

-- `Weight` is extracted by the `Executive`, passed down the dispatch stack, and is eventually tracked in the system pallet.
+- `Weight` measure of how much time (and other resources) is consumed, tracked in the system pallet.
-- `Length` has a similar path.
+- `Length` Similarly.
 - `DispatchClass`: 3 opinionated categories of weight/length used in FRAME.
 - `Pays` is used by another (optional) pallet (transaction-payment) to charge for fees.
 The fee is a function of both the weight, and other stuff.

-...
+- `Box`: useful utility to lessen the size of a `Call` enum.

 ---